-Suppose, for instance, that you have data from a housing application.
-You want to design a network that can predict the value of a house (in $1000s), given 13 pieces of geographical and real estate information.
-You have a total of 506 example homes for which you have those 13 items of data and their associated market values.
+Suppose, for instance, that you have data from a health clinic.
+You want to design a network that can predict the percentage of body fat of a person, given 13 anatomical measurements.
+You have a total of 252 example people for which you have those 13 items of data and their associated percentages of body fat.

 You can solve this problem in two ways:

 It is generally best to start with the GUI, and then to use the GUI to automatically generate command-line scripts.
 Before using either method, first define the problem by selecting a data set.
 Each GUI has access to many sample data sets that you can use to experiment with the toolbox (see Neural Network Toolbox Sample Data Sets).
 If you have a specific problem that you want to solve, you can load your own data into the workspace.
 The next section describes the data format.

 To define a fitting problem for the toolbox, arrange a set of Q input vectors as columns in a matrix.
 Then, arrange another set of Q target vectors (the correct output vectors for each of the input vectors) into a second matrix (see “Data Structures” for a detailed description of data formatting for static and time-series data).
 For example, you can define the fitting problem for a Boolean AND gate with four sets of two-element input vectors and one-element targets as follows: